For College Students

 I started working through my rigid expectations with the help of a counselor.
 Eventually, I wandered into libraries and checked out books I had come across in college but had never had the time to read.
 I began keeping a journal and recorded my triumphs and defeats.
 I landed a writing internship with an online teen magazine.
 I started to believe in my dreams.

-A decade later, I remember a favorite professor's words: "Maria," she said, "you've got to calm down.
-You're going to burn out before your career even begins."
+Many years later, I remember a favorite professor's words: "Maria," she said, "you've got to calm down.
+You are going to burn out before your career even begins."
 She was right.
 I initially lived in the past after graduation, pointing fingers at anything that had ever let me down.
 Then, I got sick of being angry and chose to move on.

 I wish I could take that frantic college girl who suffocated her world in perfection, hug her and say, "CALM DOWN.
 You don't need to strive for perfection because you are good enough at your core.
 Besides, there is no such thing as perfection!
 Make friends, take classes outside your comfort zone, try an internship in a field you enjoy, and experience the world outside the school's walls."